Wiredcraft/test-devops/README.md

 The test is composed of 2 components:
 - a **dev** related task; where you'll be expected to prepare a simple site using a static site generator,
 - an **ops** related task; where you'll be expected to spawn a server to run and operate the site you've created.

+**Make sure you create appropriate documentation on how to run your code and playbook.
+Create a `README.md` file for that purpose, or store the documentation in a `docs/` folder.**

 ### Development task